MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/deploy-mac-app-store.md

 description: "Provides information to admins on how to download and deploy Office for Mac from the Mac App Store"
 ---

-# Deployment options for admins for Office for Mac
+# Deploy Office for Mac from the Mac App Store